zkpstandard/docs/pages/reference/reference.md

 # Community Reference
 {: .no_toc }

+Latest PDF file compilation: [https://docs.zkproof.org/reference.pdf](https://docs.zkproof.org/reference.pdf)

 ZKProof promotes best practices for proper development and deployment of zero-knowledge proof (ZKP) systems, aligned with security and interoperability.
 The ZKProof Community Reference (ZkpComRef) intends to comprehend terminology, examples, explanations and recommendations, driven by research and experience.
 This serves as a reference from and for the community.

 The ZkpComRef is a live document.
 Check below for info about its version history and how to contribute.
-The latest PDF file compilation is available at https://docs.zkproof.org/reference.pdf

-We are grateful and thank the many contributions!
+We are grateful and we thank the many contributions!

 ## Table of contents